Siege

 A siege (from Latin sedere 'to sit') is a military blockade of a city, or fortress, with the intent of conquering by attrition, or by well-prepared assault.
 Siege warfare (also called siegecraft or poliorcetics) is a form of constant, low-intensity conflict characterized by one party holding a strong, static, defensive position.
-The attacking party is said to be laying siege.
+This party is called a garrison.
+The attacking party is said to be laying siege and those on the defense are under siege.
 Consequently, an opportunity for negotiation between combatants is common, as proximity and fluctuating advantage can encourage diplomacy.

 A siege occurs when an attacker encounters a city or fortress that cannot be easily taken by a quick assault, and which refuses to surrender.
 Sieges involve surrounding the target to block provision of supplies and reinforcement or escape of troops (a tactic known as "investment").
 This is typically coupled with attempts to reduce the fortifications by means of siege engines, artillery bombardment, or mining (also known as sapping), or the use of deception or treachery to bypass defenses.

 Failing a military outcome, sieges can often be decided by starvation, thirst, or disease, which can afflict either the attacker or defender.
 This form of siege, though, can take many months or even years, depending upon the size of the stores of food the fortified position holds.
 The attacking force can circumvallate the besieged place, which is to build a line of earth-works, consisting of a rampart and trench, surrounding it.
 During the process of circumvallation, the attacking force can be set upon by another force, an ally of the besieged place, due to the lengthy amount of time required to force it to capitulate.
 A defensive ring of forts outside the ring of circumvallated forts, called contravallation, is also sometimes used to defend the attackers from outside.